plone/plone.restapi/docs/source/endpoints/rules.md

 ## Getting content rule for a context with `GET`

-To get content rules assigned/assignable/aquired on a context, send a `GET` request to the `<context>/@content-rules` endpoint:
+To get content rules that are assigned, assignable, or acquired for a context, send a `GET` request to the `<context>/@content-rules` endpoint:

 ```{eval-rst}